 The guidelines and schedule for the prioritization and ranking process are established by the DOP.
-Generally needs are prioritized on a local (respective county/city), regional (ADD), HDO and state (DOP) level.
+Generally, needs are prioritized on a local (respective county/city), regional (ADD), HDO and state (DOP) level.
 The ADD is responsible for obtaining the local and regional priorities.
-Before each prioritization cycle the ADD provides the KYTC with a plan for obtaining the priorities.
-This outlines the process the ADD will follow to collect input and the local and regional priorities.
-This plan is included as part of the documentation report required by the KYTC at the conclusion of the priority process.
-The documentation is utilized as a record of the public involvement process utilized to prioritize and rank the UNL, including all efforts to educate/inform the RTC and the public and any methods used to build consensus for priorities and rankings.
+The prioritization process is documented by the ADD and reported to the KYTC.
+The documentation report is a record of the public involvement process utilized to prioritize the UNL, including all efforts to educate/ inform the RTC and the public and any methods used to build consensus for priorities and rankings.